Yandex Cloud

 Enabling user and database management via SQLEnabling user and database management via SQL

-The Managed Service for ClickHouse® service lets enable cluster user and database management via SQL.
+Managed Service for ClickHouse® enables managing cluster users and databases via SQL.

 Alert

-This disables user and database management through standard Yandex Cloud interfaces (management console, CLI, Terraform, API).
+This disables user and database management through native Yandex Cloud interfaces, such as management console, CLI, Terraform, and API.

 Management console